01 of 11

 Take the Chicken Off the Grill

 Once the rotisserie chicken has reached the right temperature, it is time to get it off the grill.
 Have a hot pad or fireproof glove and a platter or cutting board ready beside the grill.
 Remember that the metal rod of the rotisserie is going to be about 300 F when you grab it.
 It is easy to burn yourself so be careful.

 When taking the rotisserie rod and chicken off the grill, start by turning off the burners and rotisserie motor.
 We find it is usually easier to lift up and pull off the motor first to get it out of the way.
 Get a good hold of the rod on both ends and place the chicken on your platter and cutting board.
 We've seen many a bird fall to the ground so keep a good hold of it.Continue to 11 of 11 below.

 11 of 11

 Remove the Chicken

 Using your hot pad or glove, loosen the screw on the fork opposite from the handle and slide it off.
 Now the chicken is free to move.
 Holding the chicken on the platter or cutting board, slowly pull the rod from the chicken.
 The lemon we put inside will stay with the chicken and you can remove it before carving.
 Let the chicken rest for 5 minutes allowing the juices flow back into the meat.
 Once this time is up, carve the chicken as normal.

-One last point of advice.
-You have been cooking a whole chicken indirectly on your grill.
-Drippings from the chicken have fallen into your grill without burning off.
+If you have not placed a pan beneath the chicken while cooking, the drippings have fallen into your grill without burning off.
 It is a good idea to light up the middle burner and get it burned off or next time you use your grill, this might cause a pretty big flare-up.